Dir: Santiago Mitre

 The cast are a bit of a mixed bag.
 Jesse Plemons does good work as conflicted fellow cheat Floyd Landis, O'Dowd steals a few funny lines as David Walsh but never disappears into the role and Denis Menochet is solid as Armstrong's complicit coach.
 On the other hand, what Guillaume Canet, contributing little more than a silly voice, is doing as the doctor who taught Armstrong how to dope and not get caught is beyond me.

 Ben Foster outclasses everyone and everything else on screen here.
-His Lance Armstrong seems eerily accurate.
-His preparation, which included following Armstrong's doping routine clearly paid dividends, but it's not the voice or the look (achieved with some subtle makeup work), it's the eyes.
-Foster's best moments as Armstrong come in his public denials of drug use.
-He's strident, defiant, even indignant, the body language is passionate but behind the eyes, there seems to be a blank space.
-This detachment that Foster plays, Armstrong's ability to see his drug use as just another part of competition that he excelled in, can be quite chilling, but he's so successful at playing this side of the man that anything else seems to go away, even the moments that we are supposed to see another side to him, such as when he visits kids with cancer, seem to be part of Armstrong's cynical image building, which I doubt is entirely fair.
+His Armstrong seems eerily accurate.
+His preparation, which included following Armstrong's doping routine, clearly paid dividends, but it's not the voice or the look (achieved with some subtle makeup work), it's the eyes.
+Foster's best moments come in his public denials of drug use.
+He's strident, defiant, even indignant, the body language is passionate but behind the eyes there seems to be a blank space.
+This detachment that Foster plays, Armstrong's ability to see his drug use as just another part of competition that he excelled in, can be chilling, but he's so successful at playing this side of the man that anything else seems to go away.
+Even the moments that we are supposed to see another side to him, such as when he visits kids with cancer, seem to be part of Armstrong's cynical image building, which I doubt is entirely fair.

 The Program is straightforward to its very bones.
 Stephen Frears is a journeyman, and he stamps no authority, no identifiable voice, on this film.
 Everything is competently filmed, but it's largely as blandly shot as any TV drama, though the editing of the Tour scenes does help inject some pace if not much excitement.